If you are interested in participating in any of our current studies, please reach out to us at email@example.com.

 The purpose of the study: Our long-term goal is to reduce barriers to care for autistic adults in the Boston area by increasing knowledge at the provider level.

-Focus Groups and Individual Interviews for Spanish-Speaking Families: Increasing Sex Education Accessibility for Autistic Adolescents
+On Pause: Focus Groups and Individual Interviews for Spanish-Speaking Families: Increasing Sex Education Accessibility for Autistic Adolescents

 Looking for: Adolescents (ages 11-18) with a diagnosis of ASD and their parent/caregiver whose primary language is Spanish